hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 {{< column >}}

-I joined the excavation team of Fudan University and helped the excavation of **Shenjiali site**, a neolithic site in Hangzhou during Bajiabang Culture period (7000-5800BP).I also help the post-fieldwork processing of archaeological materials from **Zhangshan site** during Maqiao Culture period (3800-3500BP).
+I joined the excavation team of Fudan University and helped the excavation of **Shenjiali site** (7000-5800BP).I also help the post-fieldwork processing of archaeological materials from **Zhangshan site** (3800-3500BP).

-> Dr. Li Wei's comments: "Fangyuan has shown herself a strategic thinker and a true leader on site who is able to communicate with field crews efficiently and manage human resources.
-I am pleased with her work very much."
+> Dr. Li Wei's comments: "Fangyuan has shown herself a strategic thinker and a true leader on site who is able to stay organized at work and manage human resources efficiently.
+I am pleased with her performance very much."

 {{< endcolumn >}}